-The AOD rotation is supervised by Jane Barga, Ph.D., the CAPS AOD Services Coordinator.
+The AOD rotation is supervised by the CAPS AOD Coordinator.
 In the rotation, interns may request referrals for AOD cases, deepening their work with substance concerns.
-They may possibly see additional IMPACT appointments (1:1 AOD assessment and MI-based interventions for students who have received AOD violations).
-Given broader policy changes at the university, the number of IMPACT appointments seen by CAPS clinicians has decreased over the past two years.
+They may possibly see additional IMPACT appointments (1:1 AOD assessment and MI-based interventions for students who have received violations).
+Given broader policy changes at the university, the number of IMPACT appointments seen by CAPS clinicians has decreased over the past few years.
 Variability in the demand for these appointments also occurs across the semester, with few IMPACT appointments being requested during the first half of the semester.
 Weekly to bi-weekly supervision is provided.